kubedb/docs/docs/guides/redis/initialization/gitsync.md

 - `--root`  – specifies the working directory where the repository will be cloned.
 - `spec.init.git.authSecret` specifies the secret containing the `SSH` key.
-- `spec.init.script.scriptPath` – specifies the path within the repository where the initialization scripts are located. for more about `git-sync` configuration visit this [link](https://github.com/kubernetes/git-sync/blob/master/docs/ssh.md)
+- `spec.init.script.scriptPath` – specifies the path within the repository where the initialization scripts are located.

 Once the database reaches the `Ready` state, you can verify the data using the method described above.
 ```shell